Do Corporates Set Pension Discount Rates Strategically?

 Date Written: June 15, 2020

-Keywords: Pension discount rate, Earnings management, Low interest rate, Pension liabilities
+Keywords: Pension discount rate, Low interest rate, Pension liabilities

 JEL Classification: G11, G22